vcortez29/msac-lab6/exercise01.md

         git init

-4. Bonus - Where are the internals of the repository stored?
+4. Where are the internals of the repository stored?
+Paste the output of the following command on macOS & Linux.

         ls -lA